Doick-Union-Workshop/zDHooks/README.md

 ## Support

-If you have found a bug in zDHooks, please [create an issue](https://github.com/Doick-Union-Workshop/zDExtensions/issues/new).
+If you have found a bug in zDExtensions, please [create an issue](https://github.com/Doick-Union-Workshop/zDExtensions/issues/new).

 ### Discord